gini/gini-switch-sdk-android/documentation/pages/integration.rst

 ===========

-Add SDK to your project
+Add the SDK to your project
 =======================

 The gini sdk is provided as an aar archive.
 To integrate it into your project copy the aar archive file into your projects ``libs`` folder.